mehtasaurav/Gen-AI/01.fundamentals/README.md

 | Soft prompting | Few, new parameters | Labeled, task-specific | Learnable prompt params |
 | (cont.) pre-training | All parameters | unlabeled | Same as LLM pre-training |

+let's break down and explain these concepts in simple terms:

+### Domain Adaptation

+**Domain adaptation** is the process of modifying a pre-trained model to improve its performance in a different domain (subject area) than it was originally trained on.
+For example, if a language model is trained on general news articles, domain adaptation can help it perform better on medical research papers.

+### Training Styles

+Different training styles can be used for domain adaptation.
+Here are some common ones:

+1. **Fine-Tuning (FT)**
+   - **Modifies**: All parameters of the model.
+   - **Data**: Labeled, task-specific data.
+   - **Summary**: This is a classic machine learning training approach.
+You take a pre-trained model and further train it on new data specific to the new task or domain.
+All the model's parameters are updated based on the new data.
+   - **Example**: If you have a general language model and you want to adapt it to legal documents, you would fine-tune it using a dataset of legal texts with labeled examples.

+2. **Parameter Efficient Fine-Tuning (PEFT)**
+   - **Modifies**: A few, new parameters.
+   - **Data**: Labeled, task-specific data.
+   - **Summary**: Instead of updating all the parameters of the large language model (LLM), you add a few new parameters that are learnable.
+This approach is more efficient because it requires less computational power and memory.
+   - **Example**: Adding a small set of new layers or weights that are specifically trained on your new domain data while keeping the majority of the original model unchanged.

+3. **Soft Prompting**
+   - **Modifies**: A few, new parameters.
+   - **Data**: Labeled, task-specific data.
+   - **Summary**: This involves learning new parameters that act as prompts for the model.
+These learnable prompts help the model adapt to new tasks or domains by slightly modifying the input before it reaches the main model.
+   - **Example**: If you want your model to generate poetry instead of regular text, you might use soft prompting to guide it towards more poetic outputs without changing the main model significantly.

+4. **(Continued) Pre-Training**
+   - **Modifies**: All parameters.
+   - **Data**: Unlabeled data.
+   - **Summary**: This is similar to the original pre-training of the model but is continued with new, unlabeled data from the target domain.
+The goal is to further train the model on data from the new domain to enhance its performance.
+   - **Example**: If your model was initially trained on general text but you now have a large corpus of scientific articles, you continue pre-training the model with these articles to make it more proficient in understanding and generating scientific content.

+### Real-Life Analogy

+Think of adapting a model to a new domain like teaching a chef to cook a new cuisine:

+1. **Fine-Tuning**: The chef learns everything from scratch about the new cuisine, adjusting all their cooking methods and recipes.
+2. **Parameter Efficient Fine-Tuning**: The chef only learns a few new recipes or techniques specific to the new cuisine while keeping their overall cooking style the same.
+3. **Soft Prompting**: The chef uses special ingredients or spices (prompts) to give their existing dishes a new twist without changing their fundamental cooking approach.
+4. **(Continued) Pre-Training**: The chef spends time exploring and practicing with the ingredients and dishes of the new cuisine to become more familiar and proficient, building on their existing knowledge.

+In summary, domain adaptation involves modifying a pre-trained model to improve its performance in a new domain.
+Different training styles like fine-tuning, parameter-efficient fine-tuning, soft prompting, and continued pre-training offer various ways to achieve this, each with its own balance of efficiency and effectiveness.

 # Decoding
 The process of generating text with an LLM
 * Decoding happens iteratively, 1 word at a time